morningbob/Udacity_Self_Driving_Car_Nanodegree/writeup_template_alf.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![before undistortion][image3]

 I use the opencv's undistort() function, with the camera matrix and distortion coefficients, to undistort the images, that are from the video I need to process.

-Here I have one image from the test folder to show the distortion correction:
+Here I have the image from the test folder to show the distortion correction:
+![after undistortion][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.